-Estimote Beacons are the coolest connectivity kids on the block.
+Estimote Beacons are (update: were) the coolest connectivity kids on the block.
 Powered by Bluetooth LE, these brightly colored, nubby plastic radios tap a protocol backed by Apple (iBeacon) to target stylish, retail-oriented companies and customers.

 Estimote even has a cool motto: "An operating system for the physical world."